Oday Dabbagh: Arouca

 On 21 August 2021, Dabbagh joined Arouca in the Portuguese Primeira Liga, on a two-year contract.
 He made his debut on 28 August, as an 80th-minute substitute in a 3–0 defeat to Porto.
-On 18 September, Dabbagh scored his first goal in a 2–2 draw to Vitória.
+On 18 September, Dabbagh scored his first goal in a 2–2 draw to Vitória de Guimarães.

 In a 2–0 win over Estoril on 7 January 2023, he scored his first brace for the club.
-Dabbagh continued his excellent form after two games, assisting Arouca to a 4–0 victory over Portimonense, in which he also scored two goals.
+Two games later he scored twice in a 4–0 victory over Portimonense.

+Charleroi

-On 1 July 2023, he will move to Charleroi in the Belgian Pro League.
+On 1 July 2023, Dabbagh officially signed for Charleroi in the Belgian Pro League on a three-year contract.
+He scored his first competitive goal for the Zebras on his debut in a 1–1 draw against OH Leuven.

+Aberdeen

+On 2 February 2025, Dabbagh was loaned to Aberdeen in the Scottish Premiership until the end of the season, with an option to buy.
+On 24 May 2025, he won the Scottish Cup title, converting a penalty in the shootout following a 1–1 draw.

 International career

-Dabbagh made his national team debut on 27 March 2018, in a 2019 AFC Asian Cup qualifier game against Oman.
+Dabbagh made his Palestine national team debut on 27 March 2018, in a 2019 AFC Asian Cup qualification match against Oman.
 He later appeared with the senior national team in the 2018 Bangabandhu Cup, which Palestine won.
 Dabbagh's first senior goal came on 6 September 2018, in a 1–1 draw with Kyrgyzstan.

-At just 20 years of age, Dabbagh was called up for the 2019 AFC Asian Cup, and appeared against Australia and Jordan.
+At 20 years of age, Dabbagh was called up for the 2019 AFC Asian Cup, and appeared against Australia and Jordan.
+On 1 January 2024, he was named in the Palestinian squad for the 2023 AFC Asian Cup in Qatar.
+On 23 January 2024, he scored a brace in a 3–0 victory over Hong Kong, which granted his country their first win in the competition, and first ever qualification to the knockout phase as one of the best third-placed teams.

+On 21 March 2024, Dabbagh scored his first international hat-trick during the 2026 FIFA World Cup qualification match against Bangladesh in a 5–0 victory.

 Personal life

 Dabbagh was born in the Old City of Jerusalem.
+As a child, he admired Dutch striker Robin van Persie.